offby1/django-simple-deploy/docs/contributing/development_environment.md

 $ source .venv/bin/activate
 (.venv)$ python manage.py migrate
-(.venv)$ git log --pretty=oneline a0ebc9 (HEAD -> main) Added simple_deploy to INSTALLED_APPS.
+(.venv)$ git log --pretty=oneline a0ebc9 (HEAD -> main) Added django_simple_deploy to INSTALLED_APPS.
 7209f0 (tag: INITIAL_STATE) Initial commit.
 ```

-This gives you a project where `simple_deploy` has already been installed and added to `INSTALLED_APPS`.
+This gives you a project where `django-simple-deploy` has already been installed and added to `INSTALLED_APPS`.
 Basically, you should be able to just run the `deploy` command at this point.
 If you want to run `deploy` more than once, you can git reset back to `INITIAL_STATE`.

-New contributors should probably go through the longer process once, unless they've used `simple_deploy` previously.
+New contributors should probably go through the longer process once, unless they've used `django-simple-deploy` previously.

 You can also pass arguments to *build_dev_env.py* to develop against the package manager of your choice, and you can run manual tests against the PyPI version if you wish as well: